The Unicorn Chronicles: Novels

 The first book, Into the Land of the Unicorns, introduces Cara as the main character.
 Ivy sends Cara into the parallel universe 'Luster', where she must find the unicorns' Queen, Arabella Skydancer, and give her a message sent by Ivy.

 The second book, Song of the Wanderer, is about Cara's return to Earth to fetch her grandmother; however, while searching for Ivy, she encounters Beloved, a diabolical ancestress of hers, who is determined to enter Luster and destroy the unicorns.

 The third book, Dark Whispers (the first portion republished as Enter the Whisperer), follows both Cara and her father as they embark on separate missions.
 SECRET OF THE DELVERS is the second portion of the old Book 3, DARK WHISPERS, that contains five new chapters.
 Cara is on the hunt to uncover a story removed from the Chronicles, one that has the potential to shed light on the enmity between the unicorns and the vicious race of creatures known as the delvers.
 Meanwhile, Ian Hunter, Cara's father, seeks a way into the Rainbow Prison in order to free the spirit of his lost wife Martha, in the red shaft.

-The fourth and final installation in the Unicorn Chronicles series, The Last Hunt, opens on Luster's hour of need.
+The fourth and final installment in the Unicorn Chronicles series, The Last Hunt, opens on Luster's hour of need.
 Beloved's plans to destroy Luster are coming to fruition, and it will require Cara, her entire family, her dearest friends, and all of Luster's inhabitants, to put an end to centuries-long war between Beloved and her descendants once and for all.

 There are also a few short stories set in the mystical world of the Unicorn Chronicles.
 One is told from the perspective of Cara's grandmother during her childhood in Coville's anthology, A Glory of Unicorns.

 Also available are The Boy With Silver Eyes, following the story of Nils, whose father was a Hunter and who forced Nils to do something terrible that changed his life thereafter, and Guardian of Memory, in which Grimwold, keeper of the Unicorn Chronicles, is summoned to tell an important tale as part of a ceremony that occurs once every 25 years.
 It is the story of Alma Leonetti, and her quest to discover why something sweet and precious has disappeared from old Earth.